outscale/cluster-api-provider-outscale/docs/src/topics/get-started-with-clusterctl.md

 ## Deleting Cluster API

-To remove all cluster-api components from your cluster:
+To remove all Cluster API components from your cluster:
 ```bash
 clusterctl delete --all
 kubectl delete namespace cluster-api-provider-outscale-system